nortikin/sverchok_splash_screen/README.md

 5. Commit (`SVG` branch ignores png files).
 6. Compile PNGs in `SVG` branch.
 7. Change to `main` branch and commit pngs. main page ignores svg files.
+8. If replace png, before compiling pngs, you should commit removing old pngs, that you replace.
+Only than switch to svg, compile and commit both.